The practice of Medicine

 Where patients need to attend in person, additional special precautions will be taken to protect patients and staff.

-Infusion therapies will continue as scheduled but extra precautions are in place.
-If there is any change to this situation the infusion centre will contact you.
+Infusion therapies will continue as scheduled, but again with extra precautions in place.

 I have a scheduled appointment.
 Do I need to contact the office?

 No. My office will contact you directly to arrange a video or phone appointment, or to reschedule.

 I don’t have an appointment but need one.
 What do I do?